andywer/postguard/README.md

 <br />

 Locates SQL queries and schema definitions in your source code.
 Parses the queries, matching them against your database schema.
-Supports type-checking the queries in TypeScript source files, so you get **statically typed SQL queries validated against your database schema** 😱😱
+Supports type-checking in TypeScript code, so you get **statically typed SQL queries validated against your database schema** 😱😱

 Use with [squid](https://github.com/andywer/squid).
 It provides SQL tagged template strings, auto-escapes dynamic expressions to prevent SQL injections and comes with some syntactic sugar to write short, explicit SQL queries.